yidong72/reasoning-gym/GALLERY.md

 ```
 Example 1:
 Question: Consider these statements:
-1. Some humans are reptiles
+1. No students are humans
-2. Some reptiles are insects
+2. No humans are chefs

 Does it logically follow that:
-Some ... are not humans are insects?
+No students are chefs?
 (Answer Yes or No)
-Answer: No
+Answer: Yes
-Metadata: {'premise1': 'Some humans are reptiles', 'premise2': 'Some reptiles are insects', 'conclusion': 'Some ... are not humans are insects', 'is_valid': False}
+Metadata: {'premise1': 'No students are humans', 'premise2': 'No humans are chefs', 'conclusion': 'No students are chefs', 'is_valid': True}

 Example 2:
 Question: Consider these statements:
-1. All mortals are teachers
+1. Some ... are not children are animals
-2. Some teachers are ants
+2. Some animals are doctors

 Does it logically follow that:
-Some ... are not mortals are ants?
+All children are doctors?
 (Answer Yes or No)
 Answer: Yes
-Metadata: {'premise1': 'All mortals are teachers', 'premise2': 'Some teachers are ants', 'conclusion': 'Some ... are not mortals are ants', 'is_valid': True}
+Metadata: {'premise1': 'Some ... are not children are animals', 'premise2': 'Some animals are doctors', 'conclusion': 'All children are doctors', 'is_valid': True}

 Example 3:
 Question: Consider these statements:
-1. No mortals are whales
+1. All butterflies are tigers
-2. No whales are bees
+2. No tigers are whales

 Does it logically follow that:
-No mortals are bees?
+Some ... are not butterflies are whales?
 (Answer Yes or No)
 Answer: No
-Metadata: {'premise1': 'No mortals are whales', 'premise2': 'No whales are bees', 'conclusion': 'No mortals are bees', 'is_valid': False}
+Metadata: {'premise1': 'All butterflies are tigers', 'premise2': 'No tigers are whales', 'conclusion': 'Some ... are not butterflies are whales', 'is_valid': False}

 ```